 Thousands of patients travel to Morgantown each year to obtain the specialized and extended medical care offered at WVU Medicine’s Morgantown Campus.
 In fact in 2017, the Family House provided lodging for 1,905 families from the United States and beyond.
-Since opening in 1999, the Rosenbaum Family House has provided lodging for more than 17,000 families.
+1,264 of those families were from West Virginia.
+Since opening in 1999, the Rosenbaum Family House has provided lodging for more than 17,700 families.

 We believe that healing involves not only great medical care but also the love and support of family and loved ones.
 Rosenbaum Family House provides a place for adult patients and their families or caregivers to stay while receiving medical care at WVU Medicine.
 Our founding donor Hilda Rosenbaum’s vision for the house was to create a “home away from home” for families facing a medical crisis.